citusdata/citus/src/test/regress/citus_tests/arbitrary_configs/README.md

 You can add your new config to `config.py`.
 Make sure to extend either `CitusDefaultClusterConfig` or `CitusMXBaseClusterConfig`.

+If there are tests which need to be skipped in some configs, you can do that by adding the test names in the `skip_tests` array for each config.

 ## Debugging failures

 On the CI, upon a failure, all logfiles will be uploaded as artifacts, so you can check the artifacts tab.